-Boot and run your favorite operating systems and CD tools from a USB flash drive.
-Copy ISO to USB and take your portable operating system with you to run at any computer that can boot from a USB device.
-You can also Boot Multiple ISO files from a flash drive or micro sd card by using Multiboot Installer tools like YUMI to create a Multisystem UFD.
+Boot and run your favorite operating systems and tools from a USB flash drive.
+Copy ISO to USB and take your portable operating system with you to run at any computer that can USB boot.
+You can also automate the process and boot multiple ISO files from one flash drive or micro sd card by using a multiboot installer media creation tool like YUMI to create a multisystem UFD.

 Multibooting allows you to store and run several Linux operating systems, Windows installers, Windows to Go, Windows PE, system diagnostic utilities, antivirus scanners, penetration testing, cloning tools, backup tools, and more, all from the same removable device.
 Resulting in your own custom personalized bootable diagnostic tool kit that you can put on a keychain or carry in your pocket.

 Helping you make Bootable USB Flash Drives since 2006

 Since 2006, Pendrive Linux has been providing simplified tutorials pendrive bootable software and Windows media creation tools that make booting a computer from a removable UFD, easy.
-Enabling you to walk up to any available PC, insert a thumb drive, do your work, shut down, unplug the device and carry on with your day.
+Enabling you to walk up to any available PC, insert a flash drive, do your work, shut down, unplug the removable device and carry on with your day.
 By default this usually happens while attempting to leave no traces behind on the host computer system that the removable media was booted from.

 I would like to extend my personal thanks to all of those who have provided continued support and feedback over the years.
-Because of your continued support, all of the software, projects, simplified USB Linux, Windows booting from USB tutorials, and related how to boot from USB information provided throughout this website remain accessible to this day.
+It is because of you that the bootable pen drive software, projects, simplified USB Linux, Windows booting from USB tutorials, and related how to boot from USB information provided throughout this website remain accessible to this day.

-Fast forward – 16 years later, Pen Drive Tux is still alive and kicking.
+Fast forward 18+ years later, Pen Drive Tux is still alive and kicking.
 Continuing the mission to help you easily live boot from USB flash drives, thumb drives, jump drives, micro sd cards, and other types of removable storage devices.